-The City of Charlotte THRANSIPO Policy Document
+The City of Charlotte TRANSPORTATION Action Plan

-May 22, 2006

 Transportation Action Plan

 Policy Document

-Adopted by Charlotte City Council May 22, 2006
+5 Year Update Adopted by City Council August 22, 2011

+Original Adoption May 22, 2006

+Planning is bringing the future into the present so that you can do something about it now.

+Alan Lakein, writer

+Contents

+Introduction

+What is the Transportation Action Plan?
+1 2 3 4 5 6 7 11

+Goals, Objectives and Policies

+Goal 1: Centers, Corridors and Wedges Growth Framework Objective 1.1 Annual Monitoring Objective 1.2 CIP Coordination Objective 1.3 2030 Corridor System Plan 13 14

+Goal 2: Transportation Facilities Objective 2.1 Transportation Project Goals and Design Objective 2.2 Monitoring Objective 2.3 Public Transportation Objective 2.4 Pavement Conditions Objective 2.5 Safety and Operations Objective 2.6 Bicycle Facilities Objective 2.7 Sidewalks Objective 2.8 Traffic Calming Objective 2.9 Connectivity Objective 2.10 Land Development 16 18 19 22 23 24 26 27 28 30

+Goal 3: Collaboration Objective 3.1 Local and Regional Coordination Goal 4: Communication Objective 4.1 TAP Updates and Stakeholder Involvement Goal 5: Financial Resources Objective 5.1 Transportation Funding 32 35 35 36

+Appendix

+Centers, Corridors and Wedges Map Figure 1

+2030 Corridor System Plan Figure 2

+JSDG Street Classification Map (Future Conditions) Figure 3

+ocally Funded Transportation Programs and

+mprovements List Figure 4

+Existing Bicycle Facilities Map Figure 5

+Charlotte Thoroughfare Map Figure 6

+Existing and Proposed Major Collectors Figure 7

+Introduction

+The Transportation Action Plan (TAP) is the City of Charlotte's comprehensive transportation plan originally adopted by City Council in 2006 and updated in 2011.
+The TAP consists of the TAP Policy Document and the TAP Technical Document.

+The TAP Policy Document (this document) provides background information on what the TAP is and why it is an important tool for Charlotte's future.
+In addition, this document provides a detailed summary of the TAP Goals, Objectives and Policies and maps and figures (beginning on page 13) that are adopted by City Council to help Charlotte achieve its transportation vision.

+The TAP Technical Document includes six chapters that detail Charlotte's existing and future transportation conditions.
+The Technical Document contains background and reference materials that provide the foundation for both near-term and long-term transportation decisions.

+Charlotte will be the premier city in the country for integrating land use and transportation choices.

+- City of Charlotte Focus Area Plan, 2010

-To accomplish great things, we must not only act but also dream.
-Not only plan but also believe.
-Anatole France (1844-1924) French critic, writer, Penguin Island Contents Introduction What is the Transportation Action Plan?
+What is the Transportation Action Plan?

+The City of Charlotte is committed to "becoming the premier city in the country for integrating land use and transportation choices."
+In order to achieve this vision, the Charlotte City Council adopted the City's first comprehensive transportation plan, known as the Transportation Action Plan (TAP) in May, 2006.
+The TAP consists of a TAP Policy Document (this document) and a TAP Technical Document. - ➤ The TAP describes the policies and implementation strategies to achieve the City's transportation-related goals. - ➤ The TAP provides citizens, elected officials and staff with a comprehensive plan that includes the City's goals, policies and implementation strategies to achieve the City's transportation vision.
+This TAP Policy Document is supplemented by the TAP Technical Document which includes specific details regarding Charlotte's transportation needs, projects and programs through 2035.

+The TAP will help guide Charlotte decision-making over the next 25 years.

+August 22, 2011 Introduction 1

 Why is the TAP necessary?
-How are transportation and land use goals integrated in the TAP?
-Is the TAP only about motor vehicles?
-Does the TAP identify options for financing transportation?
-What does the TAP say about NCDOT roadways?
-What are the contents of the TAP Technical Document?
-Was City Council asked to adopt the entire TAP Policy Document?
-1 2 3 4 5 6 7 11 Goals, Objectives and Policies Goal 1: Centers and Corridors Strategy Objective 1.1 Annual Monitoring Objective 1.2 CIP Coordination Objective 1.3 CATS 2025 Plan 13 14 , , 16 18 19 22 23 24 26 27 28 Goal 3: Collaboration Objective 3.1 Local and Regional Coordination Goal 4: Communication Objective 4.1 TAP Updates and Stakeholder Involvement 32 35 Goal 5: Financial Resources Objective 5.1 Transportation Funding 36 Appendix Centers and Corridors Map Figure 1 2025 Corridor System Plan Figure 2 USDG Street Classification Map (Future Conditions) Figure 3 Locally Funded Transportation Programs and Improvements List Figure 4 Major and Minor Thoroughfares Not Anticipated to be Widened Through 2030 Map Figure 5 Existing and Future Bicycle Facilities Map Figure 6 Charlotte Thoroughfare Map Figure 7 Existing and Proposed Major Collectors Figure 8 Introduction The Transportation Action Plan (TAP) is the City of Charlotte's first comprehensive transportation plan.
-The TAP consists of the TAP Policy Document and the TAP Technical Document.
-The TAP Policy Document (this document) provides background information on what the TAP is and why the TAP is an important tool for Charlotte's future.
-In addition, this document provides a detailed summary of the TAP Goals, Objectives and Policies and maps and figures (beginning on page 13) that will be adopted by City Council to help Charlotte achieve its transportation vision.
-The TAP Technical Document will include six chapters that detail Charlotte's existing and future transportation conditions.
-The Technical Document will provide background and reference materials that provide the foundation for both near-term and long-term transportation decisions.
-Charlotte will be the premier city in the country for integrating land use and transportation choices. - City of Charlotte Focus Area Plan, 2005 What is the Transportation Action Plan?

-The City of Charlotte is committed to "becoming the premier city in lacktriangle the country for integrating land use and transportation choices."
-In order to achieve this vision, the Charlotte City Council adopted the City's first comprehensive transportation plan, known as the Transportation Action Plan (TAP).
-The TAP consists of a TAP Policy Document (this document) and a TAP Technical Document. - ▶ The TAP describes the policies and implementation strategies to achieve the City's transportation-related goals. - ▶ The TAP provides citizens, elected officials and staff with a comprehensive plan that includes the City's goals, policies and implementation strategies to achieve the City's transportation vision.
-This TAP Policy Document is supplemented by the TAP Technical Document which includes specific details regarding Charlotte's transportation conditions, projects and programs through 2030.

-The TAP will help guide Charlotte decision-making over the next 25 years Why is the TAP necessary?